 This is one of those weeks where I don’t have anything pressing I feel I need to convey or work through to gain clarity so I thought I would share some random thoughts related to the coronavirus, surveying data, economic reports, and health tip.

 Coronavirus vs. Spanish Flu Pandemic

-The outbreak of the coronavirus stimulated my curiosity in learning more about the Spanish Flu pandemic of 1918-19.
-It’s estimated that 500 million people, one-third of the world’s population, became infected by the virus and at least 50 million people died around the world, including 675,000 in the United States.
-The impact was so great that it caused the average life expectancy for both men and women in the United States to drop by 12 years as the average age of those who died during the pandemic was 28.
+The outbreak of the coronavirus stimulated my curiosity to learn more about the Spanish Flu pandemic of 1918-19.
+It’s estimated that 500 million people, one-third of the world’s population, became infected by the virus, and at least 50 million people died around the world, including 675,000 in the United States.
+The impact was so great that it caused the average life expectancy for both men and women in the United States to drop by 12 years, as the average age of those who died during the pandemic was 28.
 Usually, the flu is most dangerous for the very young and old.
 With the Spanish Flu, however, this was not the case as it struck healthy young adults the hardest.

 Wonderful Memory Triggers

 For what it’s worth, on our last cruise to Africa and Asia, there was some kind of outbreak of a virus on the ship, and some people had to be quarantined and the crew took extraordinary measures to ensure that cleanliness and hygiene were at the highest standards.
 I can only imagine what is happening on the boats off of Japan as their situation is far worse than ours.

 We ended the cruise in Athens just prior to the 2004 Olympics starting.
 Jacob and Ariella were very happy to be there during this time.
 And Roneet was beaming with her kids in the second picture.